syrtis-m/apsis-vn/README.md

 # apsis-vn
- short visual novel set on a colony ship, using the RenPy engine.
+short visual novel made for NaNoRen0 set on a colony ship, using the RenPy engine.

- github repository contains game code as well as documents related to planning/writing
+apsis folder contains game code - all other files & folders are related to planning the game.